Opinion Clustering under the Friedkin-Johnsen Model: Agreement in Disagreement: Topology-based opinion clustering

-\begin{thm} Consider a network $\mathcal{G}$ of $n$ agents with $m$ stubborn agents and at least one oblivious agent.
-The opinions of agents in $\mathcal{G}$ are governed by the FJ model \eqref{eq:FJ_opinion_dynamics}.
-If each iSCC in $\mathcal{G}$ composed of the oblivious agents is aperiodic, then final opinions of an LTP agent $p$ and nodes in set $\mathcal{N}_p$ form an opinion cluster. \end{thm}

-The proof is along the same lines as Theorem \ref{thm-SC} and is omitted for brevity.
 By definition, if an LTP agent $p$ is oblivious, then the agents in $\mathcal{N}_p$ are also oblivious.
 Consequently, it follows from Theorem \ref{thm:WC} that a set of non-influential oblivious agents can also form an opinion cluster.
-Since the opinion of an oblivious agent evolves according to DeGroot's model and is not affected by stubborn behaviour, an LTP agent ensures the formation of opinion clusters even in DeGroot's framework.
-Note that since nodes in $\mathcal{N}_q$ are always non-influential, the desired opinion clusters can be formed in DeGroot's framework only in weakly connected networks.
+Since the opinion of an oblivious agent evolves according to DeGroot model and is not affected by stubborn behaviour, an LTP agent ensures the formation of opinion clusters even in DeGroot framework.
+Note that since nodes in $\mathcal{N}_q$ are always non-influential, the desired opinion clusters can be formed in DeGroot framework only in weakly connected networks.

-\begin{remark} In \cite{yao2022cluster}, a network with $m$ stubborn agents and no oblivious agents has $m$ opinion clusters in the final opinion if the agents can be partitioned into subgraphs such that each subgraph contains only one stubborn agent and has a spanning tree with the stubborn agent as its root.
-Additionally, only the stubborn agent in a subgraph can receive information from the other subgraphs.
-An equivalent result exists for networks with oblivious agents as well.
-Note that it is assumed that each cycle in the network contains only one stubborn agent.

-The topological conditions in \cite{yao2022cluster} imply that all the paths to a node in a subgraph from the rest of the stubborn agents traverse the stubborn agent to the subgraph in which the node belongs.
-Thus, this stubborn agent is effectively the LTP agent for the agents within a subgraph that collectively form an opinion cluster.
-Hence, Theorems \ref{thm-SC} and \ref{thm:WC} extend the results presented in \cite{yao2022cluster} to any weakly connected digraph. \end{remark}

-Using the topological conditions in Theorems \ref{thm-SC} and \ref{thm:WC}, a network can be designed to obtain a predefined number of opinion clusters with a desired subset of agents forming them.
-The following example highlights this property.
+\begin{remark} In \cite{yao2022cluster}, a network with at most one stubborn agent in each cycle is shown to form opinion clusters under the FJ model.
+Theorem \ref{thm:WC} generalises the existing results by presenting LTP-based conditions to form an opinion cluster in any arbitrary digraph.

+Further, in \cite{yao2022cluster}, each opinion cluster is formed by a group that contains at least one influential agent: a stubborn agent with non-stubborn agents or the oblivious agents in an iSCC.
+In contrast, Theorem \ref{thm:WC} demonstrates that a group composed only of non-influential agents can also form an opinion cluster provided that one of them is an LTP agent and the rest are persuaded by it. \end{remark}